infretis/infretis/examples/gromacs/puckering/README.md

 * **10:** Given that the product state of your molecule is defined by $\theta=90^{\circ}$, are you optimistic that you could observe a spontaneous transition during a plain MD simulation?

 # Step 3: ∞RETIS

-Before we can start our main path simulation, we need to provide the ∞RETIS program with some initial paths.
-Also, in our case, an efficient path simulation is one where the crossing probabilities between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
-You will do this in an iterative fashion by performing a couple of short ∞RETIS simulations.
-After each simulation, more and more interfaces are placed at increasing order parameter values.
-This effectively pushes the system up the energy barrier.
+In this section, we will finally perform the path simulation.
+However, before we can do that, we need to provide the ∞RETIS program with a set of interfaces and an initial path in each of the path ensembles defined by the interfaces.

+We can cut out some paths for the lowest ensembles from the MD simulation, as these didn't reach high order parameter values.
+However, for an efficient simulation, we need to position interfaces far up the energy barrier, but these would be tedious to generate from plain MD simulations.

+We can solve this problem in an iterative fashion by performing a couple of short ∞RETIS simulations.
+We start with the low-lying paths from the MD simulation and use these to start a short ∞RETIS simulation with low-lying interfaces.
+It is likely that we observe paths with higher order parameter values during this simulation.
+We can then use these paths as starting points in a second simulation with slightly higher interfaces.
+Continuing in this fashion effectively pushes the system up the energy barrier.

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/initial-paths.gif" width="45%" height="45%">